 Marriage in the New Creation

-Before tackling that question of gender in the new creation, an easier question to answer would be: “Will there be marriage in heaven?”
+Before tackling the question of gender in the new creation, an easier question to answer would be: “Will there be marriage in heaven?”
 The Bible teaches us that there will be no longer any human marriages in the new creation.
 Jesus argues that in the new creation people will neither “marry” or “be given in marriage.”
 Instead, believers will be like the angels in heaven (Matthew 22:29-30).
 Jesus seems to be saying that marriage as we know it won’t exist.
 Scripture gives us a principle for interpreting itself: when the reality comes, the shadow passes away (Hebrews 10:1).
 Applying this principle to the issues of marriage, it shows us that when the reality comes (Christ) then the human institution of marriage passes away because it has reached its fulfillment.
 The picture (human marriage) is not the end-all, be-all.
 Christ is.

 Sexuality and Gender in the New Creation

-So what about gender?
+So what about biological sex?
 Will it pass away also since marriage will pass away in the new creation?
 A likely answer is “no” for the following reasons.
 God created two sexes even before uniting men and women in marriage.
 So although marriage is a picture of the gospel and will pass away, it seems that our inherent humanness represented as male and female will persist into the new creation.

 Furthermore, the Bible gives us very concrete, physical pictures of the new creation.
 The Old Testament, especially, gives us images of people building houses, eating and drinking, and even infants being born (Isaiah 65:17-23; cf. Zechariah 1:17; 2:4; Amos 9:11-15).
 Although God’s people are “one” in this new creation, the Old Testament seems to indicate that ethnic Gentiles will retain their ethnic identity alongside ethnic Jews (Isaiah 19:24-25; 66:19-20).
 Being “one” in Christ as Galatians 3:28 says does not obliterate the distinct way that God created us ethnically.
 There seems to indications in Revelation that ethnicity prevails in the new creation (Revelation 7:9; 21:24-26).
 If ethnicity continues into the new creation, it seems reasonable to conclude that our gender will not be done away with either.